cagedcrown/ruby-books/README.md

 This is a collection of all of the books related to Ruby/Rails that I have read/interested in reading.
 Feel free to pass this along to anyone who wants to learn Ruby/Rails!
-I am also updating a similar [JavaScript Repo](https://github.com/cagedcrown/javascript-books).
+I am also updating a similar [JavaScript Repo](https://github.com/cagedcrown/javascript-books) & [Front-End Web Development Repo](https://github.com/cagedcrown/fewd-books).

 ## Ruby Books
 - [Learn Ruby the Hard Way](http://learnrubythehardway.org/book/)